Activity permits and access for Table Mountain National Park: All you need to know

-To throw another spanner in the works, Table Mountain is a recognised natural wonder of the world and a part of a World Heritage Site and is slap-bang in the middle of one of South Africa’s biggest metropolises - Cape Town.
-Like many cities the world over, Cape Town has crime issues, with the one of, if not the highest rates of murder, robbery and property-related crimes of any South African city.
-Nonetheless, Cape Town is also tourism hotspot, with the Table Mountain National Park (TMNP) receiving over 4 million visitors annually.
+To throw another spanner in the works, Table Mountain is a recognised natural wonder of the world, a part of a World Heritage Site and is slap-bang in the middle of one of South Africa’s biggest metropolises.
+Like many cities the world over, Cape Town has crime issues, with some of the highest rates of murder, robbery and property-related crimes of any South African city.
+Nonetheless, Cape Town is also a tourism hotspot, with the Table Mountain National Park receiving over 4 million visitors annually.

 TMNP is one of 19 National Parks managed by the South African National Parks (SANParks).
 SANParks is a Schedule 3(a) “public entity” in terms of the Public Finance Management Act, 1 of 1999.
 It is important to know that (according to SANParks, our emphasis in bold):